Nandalal Bose: Career

 His genius and original style were recognised by artists and art critics like Gaganendranath Tagore, Ananda Coomaraswamy and O. C. Ganguli.
 These lovers of art felt that objective criticism was necessary for the development of painting and founded the Indian Society of Oriental Art.

 He became principal of the Kala Bhavana (College of Arts) at Tagore's International University Santiniketan in 1921.

 He was also asked by Jawaharlal Nehru to sketch the emblems for the Government of India's awards, including the Bharat Ratna and the Padma Shri.
 Along with his disciple Rammanohar, Nandalal Bose took up the task of beautifying/decorating the original manuscript of the Constitution of India.

 He died on 16 April 1966 in Santiniketan of natural causes.

 Today, the National Gallery of Modern Art in Delhi holds 7000 of his works in its collection, including a 1930 black and white linocut of the Dandi March depicting Mahatma Gandhi, and a set of seven posters he later made at the request of Mahatma Gandhi for the 1938 Haripura Session of the Indian National Congress.

+Selected artworks

+A major collection of Bose's artworks is preserved and displayed at the National Gallery of Modern Art (NGMA) in New Delhi.
+His notable works span mythological themes, the Indian independence movement, and rural life: